microsoftgraph/msgraph-sdk-powershell/src/Sites/Sites/docs/v1.0-beta/Microsoft.Graph.Sites.md

 Create new navigation property to webParts for sites

 ### [New-MgSitePermission](New-MgSitePermission.md)
-Create a new permission object on a site.
+Create new navigation property to permissions for sites

 ### [New-MgSiteTermStoreGroup](New-MgSiteTermStoreGroup.md)
-Create a new group object.
+Create new navigation property to groups for sites

 ### [New-MgSiteTermStoreGroupSet](New-MgSiteTermStoreGroupSet.md)
 Create new navigation property to sets for sites

 ### [New-MgSiteTermStoreGroupSetChild](New-MgSiteTermStoreGroupSetChild.md)
-Create a new term object.
+Create new navigation property to children for sites

 ### [New-MgSiteTermStoreGroupSetRelation](New-MgSiteTermStoreGroupSetRelation.md)
 Create new navigation property to relations for sites